-VK Singh set to fly to Iraq to bring back mortal remains of 39 Indians killed in Mosul
+VK Singh leaves for Iraq to bring back mortal remains of 39 Indians killed in Mosul

-Minister of State for External Affairs VK Singh on Sunday will leave to Iraq with a C-17 plane to bring back the mortal remains of 39 Indians that were killed by the Islamic State in Mosul.
+Minister of State for External Affairs VK Singh on Sunday left for Iraq with a C-17 plane to bring back the mortal remains of 39 Indians that were killed by the Islamic State in Mosul.

 According to media reports, Singh will visit Iraq in a special IAF aircraft, which will directly land at Amritsar in Punjab on April 2 with the mortal remains, which were exhumed from a mass grave in Badosh.